 Nominations are open year round.
 But those nominations made between April 15 to January 1 will be considered for that year.
 Nominations will only be accepted online, on the Block T Association Website, with the results sent automatically to the Executive Director of the TCU Block T Association.
 No mailed in or emailed nominations will be accepted.

-HALL OF FAME ONLINE NOMINATION – VOTE HERE
+HALL OF FAME ONLINE NOMINATION – NOMINATE HERE

 - A nominee must be in good academic and athletic standing while a student-athlete at TCU